Three Days of the Condor: Plot

-Joe Turner is a bookish CIA analyst, code named "Condor".
-He works at the American Literary Historical Society in New York City, which is actually a clandestine CIA office.
-The seven staff members examine books, newspapers, and magazines from around the world and compare them to actual operations or to find ideas.
-Turner files a report to CIA headquarters on a thriller novel with strange plot elements; despite poor sales it has been translated into many languages.
+Joe Turner is a bookish CIA analyst, codenamed "Condor", who works at the American Literary Historical Society in New York City, in reality a clandestine CIA office.
+The staff analyzes print media from around the world.
+Turner files a report to CIA headquarters on a thriller novel with strange plot elements that has been translated into several languages despite poor sales.

-Turner leaves through a back door to get staff lunches.
-Armed men enter the office and murder the other six staffers.
-Turner returns to find his coworkers dead; frightened, he grabs a gun and exits the building.

-He contacts the CIA's New York headquarters in the World Trade Center from a phone booth and is given instructions to meet Wicks, his head of department, who will bring him to safety.
-Turner insists that Wicks bring somebody familiar, since "Condor" has never met his departmental head.
-Wicks brings Sam Barber, a college friend of Turner who is also a non-field CIA employee.
-The rendezvous is a trap and Wicks attempts to kill Turner, who wounds his superior before escaping.
-Wicks kills Barber to eliminate a witness and, taken into hospital, blames Turner for both shootings.
-Later, an intruder eliminates Wicks by turning off his life support system.
+When Turner leaves to get lunch, armed men invade the office.
+Returning to find his co-workers dead, he leaves and contacts the CIA's New York headquarters in the World Trade Center.
+He's instructed to meet Wicks, his head of department, who will take him to safety.
+Turner insists Wicks bring somebody familiar, since he's never met his departmental head.
+Wicks brings Sam Barber, a friend from their undergraduate years at City College and now a CIA administrator.
+The rendezvous is a trap and Wicks attempts to kill Turner, who wounds him before escaping.
+Wicks kills Barber, eliminating him as a witness, and blames Turner for both shootings.
+Wicks is later killed by an intruder in his hospital room.

-Turner encounters a woman, Kathy Hale, and forces her to take him to her apartment.
-He holds Hale hostage while he attempts to figure out what is happening.
-Hale slowly comes to trust Turner, and they become lovers.

-However, Joubert, a European who led the massacre of Turner's co-workers, discovers Turner's hiding place.
-He visits Sam Barber's building and spends some tense moments in the elevator with Turner once the other passengers have left.
-After Turner leaves the building Joubert tries to shoot him but Turner manages to blend into a small crowd.
-The next morning a hitman disguised as a mailman arrives at Hale's apartment, but Turner manages to kill him.
+Turner encounters Kathy Hale, forces her to take him to her apartment and holds her hostage as he works out what is happening.
+She comes to trust Turner, and they become lovers.
+Turner visits Barber's apartment where he encounters Joubert, a European who led the massacre of Turner's co-workers and had disconnected Wicks from life support at the hospital.
+Turner escapes when Joubert tries to shoot him, but Joubert tracks the license plate on Kathy's car.
+A hitman disguised as a mailman arrives at Hale's apartment, and Turner kills him.

-No longer trusting anyone within "the Company", Turner plays a cat-and-mouse game with Higgins, the deputy director of the CIA's New York division.
-With Hale's help, Turner abducts Higgins, who identifies Joubert as a freelance assassin who has undertaken assignments for the CIA.
-Back at his office, Higgins discovers that the "mailman" who attacked Turner worked with Joubert on a previous operation.
-Their CIA case officer was Wicks.
+With Hale's help, Turner abducts Higgins, the deputy director of the CIA's New York division, who identifies Joubert as a freelance assassin working for the CIA.

+Higgins later discovers that the hitman who attacked Turner worked with Joubert on a previous operation and both reported to Wicks.